 At 12 months, your baby may be talking more and maneuvering its body in new ways.
-They may want to continue practicing their discoveries well into the night, making it difficult for them to get to sleep and then stay asleep in their crib.
+They may want to continue practicing their discoveries well into the night, causing sleep problems and making it difficult for them to get to sleep and then stay asleep in their crib.

 The best way to deal with a sleep regression is to go about your normal routine and bedtime schedule as much as possible.
 Try not to start anything new during these sleep regressions, as that can make them last longer.